What is the Risk?

 Much of the city's critical wastewater and waste management infrastructure is located in New York City’s 1 percent annual chance floodplain.
 These critical facilities were either sited along the waterfront out of operational necessity or were built there years ago during the development of the infrastructure network.

 For example, all of the city's 14 wastewater treatment plants are located at low elevations along the waterfront in New York City, because situating them near the waterfront significantly reduced the cost and environmental impact of treating wastewater.
-Half of of the city's wastewater treatment plants have assets in the 2015 Preliminary FIRM 1 percent annual chance floodplain, so they are vulnerable to inundation by storm surge.
+Half of the city's wastewater treatment plants have assets in the 2015 Preliminary FIRM 1 percent annual chance floodplain, so they are vulnerable to inundation by storm surge.

 If not properly adapted, the majority of New York City's wastewater treatment infrastructure is at risk of being damaged in severe storms or floods, which could lead to combined sewer overflows and contamination of the waterways.
 Floodwaters from a surge can cause significant damage both to wastewater management facilities and to the critical equipment they house.
 The corrosive impact of seawater on these facilities’ electrical systems has the potential to disrupt the power supply and potentially cause an overflow of either partially treated or untreated sewage into waterways.

 Although not reflected in the table above, a significant share of both municipal and private solid waste management facilities, as well as other industrial facilities that store and use hazardous materials, are located within the 1 percent annual chance floodplain.
-Flooding at facilities that with improperly stored hazardous materials and solid waste can cause dispersion of contaminants, with adverse effects on employees, nearby populations, and natural resources.
+Flooding at facilities with improperly stored hazardous materials and solid waste can cause dispersion of contaminants, with adverse effects on employees, nearby populations, and natural resources.

 To facilitate their operations, many parts of New York City's transportation system, such as ferry terminals, are located near the waterfront.
 Some transportation assets are built in low-lying areas or even below sea level.
 Some rail and vehicular tunnels and many subway stations—which make up a significant portion of the city's transportation network—are located underground.